ScriptPup/ItyBityProjects/OBS-local-server/docs/FancyCommandParser.md

 Fallbacks are what a variable will default to if something goes wrong.
 For example, if a variable that you're trying to multiply doesn't exist yet, or trying to divide by 0.

 By default, the fallback value is 1.

+# Middlewares

+FancyCommandParser supports middleware, currently the following middlewares are supported:

+- TwitchFancyPreParse - Will replace specific @variables with values from a twitch message object
+- TestFancyPrePare - Is just a simple test middleware that makes sure it works as expected.
+Only really intended to be used in the test suite to validate the middleware feature of the FancyCommandParser itself.